Most people will tell you that you need to rent a car to see Jeju properly. And for some travelers, that’s true.

 Buses typically run from 8:30 AM to 5:30 PM, and some routes only operate once per hour, so be sure to time your transfers carefully.

 There’s also an official PDF map you can look at that shows each route, attraction stops, and local bus connections.
-It has valuable information in it.
-You might even save it to your phone!
+Worth saving to your phone before you head out.

 Jeju City Tour Bus (Hop-On, Hop-Off)

-If you’re staying in Jeju City and want a stress-free way to explore the island without transfers or complicated planning, this hop-on, hop-off Jeju bus tour is a solid pick.
+If you’re staying in Jeju City and want to explore without transfers, this hop-on, hop-off bus is a solid option.

 It’s completely separate from regular city buses and the tourist shuttles.